eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 Also, new for 0.14.0, the namespace appears in the `ACCESSURL`.
 The namespace label is to enable the Codewind Operator to deploy into different namespaces.
 In the example, the namespace is `codewind` and it appears just before `<ingress-domain>`.

+If you deployed remote Codewind instances before the Codewind 0.14.0 release, you must regenerate the connections to the deployments:
+1. Delete your deployments. **Important:** You must do this action before you delete the Codewind namespace.
+If you do not, your Codewind deployments might go into pending state and not be removed.
+If you delete the Codewind namespace before you delete your deployments, you can run the following command to clear them manually: `$ kubectl patch codewind {codewindName}  -p '{"metadata":{"finalizers": []}}' --type=merge`.
+2. Delete the Codewind namespace.
+3. Re-create your deployments.
-If you deployed remote Codewind instances before the Codewind 0.14.0 release, you must regenerate the connections to the deployments.
-To do this, delete your namespace, create your deployments again, and then configure your IDE to connect to Codewind in the cloud.
-For more information about configuring your IDE, see [Connecting your VS Code to remote Codewind](remotedeploy-vscode.html) or [Connecting your Eclipse to remote codewind](./remotedeploy-eclipse.html).
+4. Configure your IDE to connect to Codewind in the cloud.
+For more information about configuring your IDE, see [Connecting your VS Code to remote Codewind](remotedeploy-vscode.html) or [Connecting your Eclipse to remote Codewind](./remotedeploy-eclipse.html).

 ## Next steps